alabou/bcp-007-01/docs/Overview.md

 NDI Native Devices, NDI Native Receivers and NDI Native Senders MAY be represeneted by NMOS Devices/Nodes, Receivers and Senders repectively.

 A controller which supports NDI connection management via IS-05 SHOULD support connection of NDI Receivers to NDI Senders.
-This controller MAY also support connection of NDI Receivers to Native NDI senders, however it SHALL determine its list of available Native NDI Senders through its own means.
+This controller MAY also support connection of NDI Receivers to Native NDI senders, however it MUST determine its list of available Native NDI Senders through its own means.

 Native NDI Senders do not appear in an NMOS Registry.
 They MAY be discovered through the NDI discovery mechanism through the NDI SDK.